kdaily/aws-cli/proposals/pr-contrib-guide.md

 ## Background and Motivation

+### Terminology

+In this document, we define a *user* as someone who opens, comments, or otherwise interacts with a GitHub issue.
+We define a *contributor* as someone who opens or makes changes to a pull request.
+We define the *maintainers* as the set of individuals who are AWS employees and have the ability to make changes to the GitHub repository.
+We define the *community* as all of the individuals who use the AWS CLI.

 ### Current contribution process

-The AWS CLI GitHub repository is available for any user to report bugs, make feature requests, and ask guidance questions through GitHub issues.
-There are currently roughly three stages to manage issues in use that are common to open source projects: intake, implementation, and review.
+The AWS CLI GitHub repository is available for any individual to report bugs, make feature requests, and ask guidance questions through GitHub issues, as well as open pull requests to propose code changes.
+There are currently roughly three stages to manage contributions that are common to open source projects: intake, implementation, and review.

 #### Intake